cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - Expected precondition:
   - The IBC module on the provider chain received a `ChanOpenTry` message on a port the provider CCV module is bounded to.
 - Expected postcondition:
-  - The status of the CCV channel with ID `channelIdentifier` is set to `INITIALIZING`.
+  - The state is not changed.
 - Error condition:
   - The channel is not ordered.
   - `portIdentifier != ProviderPortId`.